Privacy and planning services

 How long your personal information will be kept

-We will hold the personal data provided by you until the relevant matter is concluded.
+We will hold the personal data provided by you until the relevant matter is concluded and in accordance with our Data Retention Policy.
 In the case of planning policy documents, we may keep personal data until the relevant document is superseded.
 For auditing and accountability purposes we routinely hold information for a period of six years from conclusion or resolution of a matter, or longer if we have an obligation to retain this information.

 Reasons for collecting and using your personal information

-We rely on planning legislation (such as regulations relating to consultation on planning policy documents and the collection, administration and spending of CIL) as the lawful basis on which we collect and use your personal data.
+We rely on planning legislation (such as regulations relating to consultation on planning policy documents and the collection, administration and spending of CIL) as the lawful basis (Article 6(1)(c) we have a Legal Obligation) on which we collect and use your personal data.

 Redaction (‘blanking things out’)

-We are required, as a part of the process of developing planning policies, neighbourhood plans, and other documents, to publish any responses received to consultations.
+As a part of the process of determining planning applications, developing planning policies, neighbourhood plans, and other documents, we may be required to publish responses received to consultations.
+This will routinely include publishing your name and home address in our registers and on our on-line planning portal.

 We operate a policy where we routinely redact the following details before making forms and documents available online: